benroberts999/ampsci/doc/tutorial_advanced.md

 * `core_qed` means radiative potential will be included into the core states - this gives an important contribution and should only be set to false for testing.
 * `scale_l` takes a list of scaling factors for each l; these will rescale $V_{\rm rad}$ for each partial wave. e.g., `scale_l = 0,1,0;` will include $V_{\rm rad}$ for p states, but not s or d states.
-* `scale_rN;` Re-scales the effective nuclear radius; used to test finite-nuclear size effects on $V_{\rm rad}$. =1 means normal, =0 means assume pointlike nucleus (when calculating $V_{\rm rad}$).
+* `scale_rN;` Re-scales the effective nuclear radius; used to test finite-nuclear size effects on $V_{\rm rad}$. =1 means normal, =0 means assume point-like nucleus (when calculating $V_{\rm rad}$).

 -----------

 ## Constructing a basis <a name="basis"></a>

-We often require a full "compete" set of solutions to the Hartree-Fock equation in order to permorm sums-over-states required in perturbation theory.
+We often require a full "compete" set of solutions to the Hartree-Fock equation in order to perform sums-over-states required in perturbation theory.
 To form these, the set of atomic orbitals are expanded as
 $\begin{equation}
   \phi_{n\kappa}(\vec{r}) = \sum_i^{2N} p_i S_i(\vec{r}),
 \end{equation}$